 You hike through a high plain on flat terrain until you reach a Maras salt pans.
 This fascinating site has a large number of watered terraces that collect salt by evaporation from the saline waters that gush from underground steam – so fascinating!

 The saline de Maras was built in a similar way to agricultural terraces observed throughout the Andes, and it has been in use in the same way since pre-Columbian times.
 If you hire a private or group tour, you have the option to hike for another 45-minute down to the Urubamba River along the incredible narrow paths.

 📍 INSIDER TIP: It is possible to independently hike to the Maras Salt Mines and continue on to the Moray Inca Ruins in the Sacred Valley of Peru.
 But the Sacred Valley offers many points of interest, so the tour operators offer day trips from Cusco, where you can also visit other sites.
 For peace of mind, if you decide to hire a private guide (I did) you can find a great option here.

 There is not a perfect itinerary in Peru if you don’t add the lost city of Machu Picchu.
 One of the most amazing day hikes in Peru is the Montaña Machu Picchu.
 The most spectacular, yet, one of the most overlooked options treks available in Machu Picchu.

 Even though it is not a long hike, it is difficult due to the combination of high altitude + humidity, making you feel that you are literally hiking in slow motion.
 But the views along the way and from the top are so rewarding!
 The Montaña Machu Picchu trek offers unparalleled views of the famous Inca sanctuary, and during the hike, you have panoramic views of the surrounding mountain scenery.

 The Machu Picchu Mountain Trek is wide and well-marked.
 After the warden’s hut, the trail follows a fairly even ascent, and gradually and steadily gains altitude.
 There are several views and rest points along the way, and you will need to stop to appreciate the vistas and to catch your breath.
 The views of the Machu Picchu become even more impressive as you ascend the mountain.

 As the trail gets closer to the base of Machu Picchu Mountain, the steps become steeper, narrower, and more challenging.
 The descent follows the same route but takes about 30-minutes less.

-9) HUYANA PICCHU: Offers incredible views of Machu Picchu
+10. HUYANA PICCHU: Offers incredible views of Machu Picchu

 This incredible day hike in Peru is one of the most in-demand hikes available, leading to a viewpoint overlooking the Inca citadel of Machu Picchu.

 You have the option to hike the short trail or the full trail.
 The short trail is accessible to most people of all ages and it is required that you have a reasonable fitness level, taking approximately 2 hours.
-If you decide to go on the full trial, you will need 4 hours to complete.
+If you decide to go on the full trial, you will need 4 hours to complete it.

 The trail loops around the very top of the mountain, where architectural vestiges such as altars, narrow staircases, tunnels, and terraces can be found.
 The lower trail follows the base of Huayna Picchu to the Great Cavern where the secluded and mysterious Moon Temples is located.